simodf7/runphi_coral/README.md

 ## Warnings

 > [!WARNING]
-> If you modify the overlay fs (i.e. "install" directory), you must recompile buildroot to update the filesystem (be careful to not make it bloated).
+> If you modify the overlay fs (i.e., "install" directory), you must recompile buildroot to update the filesystem (be careful not to make it bloated).
 > [!WARNING]
-> In order to run Jailhouse, the Linux kernel needs to be configured enabling CONFIG_OF_OVERLAY, CONFIG_KALLSYMS_ALL, and CONFIG_KPROBES.
+> In order to run Jailhouse, the Linux kernel needs to be configured to enable CONFIG_OF_OVERLAY, CONFIG_KALLSYMS_ALL, and CONFIG_KPROBES.

 ## To do

 - Add MPSoCs emulated boards (Ultrascale+ emulation in QEMU)
 - Add Components (Bao, Xen, U-Boot, ...)
 - Add multi-architectural managment (x86, riscv, ...)
-- Add new Boads support (ZCU104, Tegra, ...)
+- Add new boards support (ZCU104, Tegra, ...)